DanielTran0/fakebook-api/README.md

         Fail:
           status:500

-For all the [routes](api-routes.md).
-This is no longer 100% accurate as it was mainly maintained at the beginning of the front end development, but it covers all the bases and generally has what is required and what will be given for each route.
+You can check out the rest of the routes [here](api-routes.md).
+This is no longer 100% accurate as it wasn't maintained throughout development, but it covers all the bases and generally has what is required and what will be given for each route.

 ## Authentication

 Uses [Passport.js](http://www.passportjs.org/) and 3 passport strategies for route authentication.
-They are [local](http://www.passportjs.org/packages/passport-local/), [JSON Web Tokens](http://www.passportjs.org/packages/passport-jwt/) (JWT) and [Facebook tokens](https://www.npmjs.com/package/passport-facebook-token).
+They are [local](http://www.passportjs.org/packages/passport-local/), [JWT](http://www.passportjs.org/packages/passport-jwt/) and [Facebook tokens](https://www.npmjs.com/package/passport-facebook-token).
 The local strategy is used to verify the email and password in MongoDB, [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) will then sign it with the user id as the payload and pass a JWT to the client.
-The Facebook strategy verifies a token given by Facebook and creates a user with their Facebook profile if no one is found within the database.
+Then for incoming request, JWT will check its authorization header for a bearer token and verify the user.
+The Facebook strategy does the same, but verifies a token given by Facebook and creates a user with their Facebook profile if no one is found within the database.

 * Passport
 * Passport-local